Style Guide Rule Mapping

 | CASE expression formatting | WHEN/THEN/ELSE/END are consistently indented within CASE blocks |

-| Semicolon termination | Statements are terminated with semicolons |
+| Semicolon termination | Every statement is terminated with a semicolon; missing semicolons are added |

 Partially Supported Rules